Chlor gas drying

 Application

-The process of chlorine gas drying is based on passing the gas through absorption towers (scrubbers), where the water content in the chlorine gas is chemically bound by concentrated sulfuric acid (H2SO4) is chemically bound.
+The process of chlor gas drying is based on passing the gas through absorption towers (scrubbers), in which the water content in the chlor gas is chemically bound by concentrated sulfuric acid (H2SO4) is chemically bound.
 Sulfuric acid is used as a drying agent because it has hygroscopic properties, meaning a strong attraction to water.

-The moist chlorine passes through several scrubbers during drying, with the concentration of H2SO4 increasing from scrubber to scrubber.
-The higher the H2SO4- is concentrated, the higher the absorption efficiency (or effectiveness of drying).
-In this regard, there is a highly concentrated H2SO4 (90 – 96 %), da die Wasseranteile im Chlorgas auf wenige ppm (< 30) reduziert werden.
+The moist chlor passes through several scrubbers during drying, with the concentration of H2SO4 increasing from scrubber to scrubber.
+The higher the H2SO4- concentration, the higher the absorption efficiency (or effectiveness of drying).
+In this regard, the last scrubber contains a highly concentrated H2SO4 (90 – 96 %), da die Wasseranteile im Chlorgas auf wenige ppm (< 30) reduziert werden.
 Durch die Entziehung der Wasseranteile im Chlorgas, kommt es zu einer Verdünnung der Schwefelsäure in den Scrubbern.
-The verdünnte H2SO4 is consequently led into the previous scrubbers with lower H2SO4 concentrations.
+The verdünnte H2SO4 is passed into the previous scrubbers with lower H2SO4 concentrations.

-The measurement system LiquiSonic® 30 enables the measurement of sulfuric acid concentration using sound velocity and provides highly accurate temperature measurement.
-Through inline concentration analysis with LiquiSonic® sensors the process of chlorine gas drying can be analyzed around the clock, guaranteeing an exact real-time analysis of the sulfuric acid concentration.
+The measurement system LiquiSonic® 30 enables the measurement of sulfuric acid concentration via sound velocity as well as highly accurate temperature measurement.
+Through inline concentration analysis with LiquiSonic® sensors the process of chlor gas drying is analyzable around the clock and guarantees an exact real-time analysis of the sulfuric acid concentration.
 Through precise monitoring of the sulfuric acid concentration in the respective absorption towers using the measurement system LiquiSonic® 30 the desired effectiveness of chlorine gas drying is ensured at all times.

 Installation